Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • excretory urography.

-A good specialist may suspect hydronephrosis by palpation and detect a characteristic swelling.
+A good specialist can suspect hydronephrosis by palpation and detect a characteristic tumor.

 Reference!
 Timely intrauterine diagnosis of a pregnant woman makes it possible to detect hydronephrosis in the fetus even before birth at 16-20 weeks.
-For 100 pregnancies, 1 case of hydronephrosis is found in the fetus.
+For every 100 pregnancies, 1 case of hydronephrosis is detected in the fetus.

 General rules and methods of treatment

-Several factors influence the choice of treatment regimen for renal hydronephrosis in children:
+The choice of treatment regimen for kidney hydronephrosis in children is influenced by several factors:

 • the presence of concomitant pathologies.

-There are times when, at the initial stage, the disease can go away by itself.
-A child needs up to 3 years of age to regularly carry out ultrasound of the kidneys (every 3-6 months) to monitor the dynamics of the organ.
-Sometimes it takes time for the organs to begin to perform their functions fully.
-During this period, conservative methods can be used that help stimulate the outflow of urine.
+There are times when initial stage the disease may go away on its own.
+A child up to 3 years of age needs to undergo regular kidney ultrasound (every 3-6 months) to monitor the dynamics of the organ.
+Sometimes it takes time for organs to begin to fully perform their functions.
+During this period they can be used conservative methods which help stimulate the flow of urine.

 Surgical intervention

-If the dynamics are negative and the condition of the kidney worsens, you cannot do without surgical intervention.
-Usually, for hydronephrosis of newborns, they resort to laparoscopic plastic, which is the most gentle method today.
+If the dynamics are negative and the condition of the kidney worsens, surgery cannot be avoided.
+Usually, in case of hydronephrosis in newborns, they resort to laparoscopic plastic surgery, which today is the most gentle method.
 The operation should not be performed on premature babies with low birth weight.

 No incisions are required during the operation.
 A laparoscope (a tube with a camera at the end) is inserted through small incisions.
 A narrow section of the ureter is excised.
-A new connection of the pelvis with the ureter is formed.
-The child can be placed with an internal drainage stent, which will be removed after 2-3 months, or a catheter with a drainage tube.
+A new connection between the pelvis and the ureter is formed.
+The child may have an internal drainage stent installed, which will be removed after 2-3 months, or a catheter with a drainage tube.
 The doctor will determine the method of urine diversion based on the characteristics and results of laparoscopy.

 Postoperative period

-After the operation, the baby should be in the hospital for about a week.
+After the operation, the baby must remain in the hospital for about a week.
 In some cases, his stay there may be longer (up to 3 weeks).
 During this period, constant monitoring of the condition is important.

-After discharge, the newborn is put on dispensary registration.
-Once every 1-2 months, you need to undergo a control examination with a urologist.
-The doctor may prescribe uroseptic drugs as a maintenance course for 1 to 2 weeks.
+After discharge, the newborn is registered at the dispensary.
+Once every 1-2 months you need to undergo a follow-up examination with a urologist.
+The doctor may prescribe uroseptic drugs as a maintenance course for 1-2 weeks.

-For about 6 months, urine tests may show an increase in white blood cells, the presence of protein, and hematuria.
-This is considered a normal option after surgery.
-Analyzes need to be taken 2 times a month.
+Around 6 months, urine tests may show increased white blood cells, protein, and hematuria.
+This is considered normal after surgery.
+Tests must be taken 2 times a month.

 To determine the microcirculation of the periphery of the kidneys, a Doppler study is performed.
-When urination is restored, the kidney returns to its normal size, tissue regeneration occurs.
+When urinary excretion is restored, the kidney returns to its normal size and tissue regeneration occurs.

-Find out the instructions for using renal staminate tea.
+Find out the instructions for using stamen bud tea.

-The rules of use and indications for the use of the drug Cyston are described on the page.
+The rules for use and indications for use of the drug Cyston are described on the page.

-Go to the URL and read about what calcium oxalates in urine mean and how to adjust values.
+Go to the address and read about what calcium oxalate in urine means and methods for correcting the indicators.

-Although 95% of surgeries are successful, young children have a higher risk of complications than adults.
-After laparoscopy, the child still needs surgical correction and constant monitoring by a urologist and neonatologist.
+Although 95% of surgeries are successful, young children have a higher risk of complications than adult patients.
+After laparoscopy, the child still requires surgical correction and constant monitoring by a urologist and neonatologist.

 • bleeding;